singhp1992/typescript-hw/README.md

 ## Typescript Homework

-In this assignment, I designed a simple back-end (API only) and to test my knowledge of typesript.
+In this assignment, I designed a simple back-end (API only) and to test my knowledge of typescript.

 ## Instructions